HeatXD/GekkoNet/README.md

 GekkoNet is heavily inspired by the [GGPO](https://github.com/pond3r/ggpo) Rust reimplementation [GGRS](https://github.com/gschup/ggrs).

 #### Why not use GGPO?
 I am personally not a big fan of the callback based approach of GGPO hence why I am more of fond of how GGRS handles its control flow.
-And I might be addicted to reinventing the wheel :sweat_smile:
+And I might be addicted to reinventing the wheel, this has mostly been a learning experience of mine to learn more about async systems and networking in general :)

 ## Project Goals
 ### Done